sohailhaider/sohailhaider/README.md

 ### Quick Get to know
 Resume: <a target="_blank" href="https://drive.google.com/file/d/1WerPKwnGVP6at5l8mDDTCsgBQ_UJWziu/view?usp=sharing">Sohail Haider - Resume</a>
 LinkedIn: <a target="_blank" href="https://www.linkedin.com/in/sohailhaider/">Sohail Haider</a>
-- 🔭 I usually work with GraphQL/REST, Prisma, React, Redux/Redux Thunk & AWS Amplify.
+- 🔭 I usually work with GraphQL/REST, Prisma, React, Redux/Redux Thunk & AWS Amplify (dynamo, lambdas etc..).
 - 👯 I’m looking to collaborate on any ML or AI realated project(especially if they looking for some js implementation).
 - 💬 Ask me about react, graphql, rest, nodejs, prisma, codeigniter.
 - 📫 How to reach me: <a href="mailto:sohailhaider@icloud">sohailhaider@icloud.com</a>